 Kitsugansai Festival on Kohama island is a colourful spectacle for the outsider.
 During this ‘wishes are fulfilled’ festival, Kohama inhabitants thank the kami (gods) for a good harvest and for new harvests to come.
 I was here to experience this colourful and spiritual festival.
-This year Kitsugansai the main festival is on Sunday, 4th of November.
+Kitsugansai is every year around November.

 The shaman has an important role during traditional festivals such as Kitsugansai and Hounensai, both harvest festivals.
 Japanese shaman are traditionally female and it passes from mother to daughter or cousin.
 They are an intermediary between humans and kami (gods), it is said they can predict the future.
 Local people invite the shaman for advise on several decisions.
 Although they do unusual things, shamans still take part of every day life and also have families.